JeremyChabert/ABAP-OO/inheritance/advanced_inheritance.md

 :question: Why does abstract class even exists :question:

-Abstract classes are generally used as an incomplete structure for concrete subclasses to define a uniform interface.
+Abstract classes are generally used as an incomplete structure for concrete sub-classes to define a uniform interface.

 In our example, we don’t want any instance on lcl_flight as we will only define our flights as either “Cargo” or “Passenger”.